fewnew/art74-fall2018/small-assignments/10-drawing/readme.md

 ### Upload the code to your Processing drawing here.

-Copy the code you run in the Processing Software and upload here as a .md file.
+Copy the code you run in the Processing Software; paste and upload here as a .md file.